Consumer price index in the United States: CPI for urban wage earners and clerical workers (CPI-W)

-CPI for all urban consumers (CPI-U)

-The all-urban consumer population consists of all urban households in metropolitan statistical areas (MSAs) and in urban places of 2,500 inhabitants or more.
-Non-farm consumers living in rural areas within MSAs are included, but the index excludes rural consumers and the military and institutional population.
-The consumer price index for all urban consumers (CPI-U) was introduced in 1978.
-In 2020 it represented the buying habits of approximately 93 percent of the non-institutional population of the United States, compared with 29 percent represented in the CPI-W. The methodology for producing the index is the same for both populations.

 Core CPI

-The core CPI index excludes goods with high price volatility, such as food and energy.
-This measure of core inflation systematically excludes food and energy prices because, historically, they have been highly volatile and non-systemic.
-More specifically, food and energy prices are widely thought to be subject to large changes that often fail to persist and do not represent relative price changes.
+A Core CPI index is a CPI that excludes goods with high price volatility, typically food and energy, so as to gauge a more underlying, widespread, or fundamental inflation that affects broader sets of items.
+More specifically, food and energy prices are subject to large changes that often fail to persist and do not represent relative price changes.
 In many instances, large movements in food and energy prices arise because of supply disruptions such as drought or OPEC-led cutbacks in production.
-This was introduced in the early 1970s when food and especially oil prices were quite volatile, and the Fed wanted an index that was less subject to short term shocks.
-However, on January 25, 2012, the Fed announced they would stop using the core CPI and rely instead on the personal consumption expenditures price index.
+This metric was introduced by Arthur F. Burns in the early 1970s, when food and especially oil prices were quite volatile, as an inflation metric that was less subject to short term shocks.
+Today, however, the Federal Reserve targets the average level personal consumption expenditures price index, not Core CPI, primarily because it covers a larger portion of the economy and so is a more general measure of price inflation than the CPI.